VladimirMakaev/cqrs-journey-doc/Journey_02_BoundedContexts.markdown

 > information, see
 > [Chapter 5, Preparing for the V1 Release][j_chapter5]

-# Why Did We Choose These Bounded Contexts?
+# Why did we choose these bounded contexts?

 During the planning stage of the journey, it became clear that these were the natural divisions in the domain that could each contain their